aandrewduong/veil-cli/README.md

 ## Mode

 - **Release**: Essentially the same as Signup mode.
 However, the program will wait until (SavedRegistrationTime - 5 minutes) before running.
 For example, if my registration time was 8:00 AM, the program will sleep until 7:55 AM.
+(Meaning you can run this program overnight!)
 - **Signup**: Enroll in classes with specified CRNs (Course Refence Numbers).
 - **Search**: Search for all the sections based on given term, section and subject.
 - **Transcript**: Export your "unofficial transcript", or data of previously enrolled courses.